 Edit Page

 These instructions assume that you have a Git repository of a Python project or will use the sentiment analysis API provided at this link.
-Please follow the instructions below, and if you encounter any issues, please consult the official documentation.

 1. IaaS: Deploying to Azure Virtual Machine (VM)